Island Pork - A Sweet and Sour Pork Stir-Fry

-With a flavor-packed sauce and tender pork, this Island Sweet and Sour Pork dish is sure to be a family favorite when served over a bed of rice.
+Island Pork has a flavor-packed sauce, tender pork, pineapple and peppers.
+This Sweet and Sour Pork Pork Stir-Fry Recipe is sure to be a family favorite when served over a bed of rice.

 - 2 Tablespoons cornstarch